 Experience: One year of work experience as a clinical dietitian or completion of a strong clinical concentration/pediatric dietetic fellowship may substitute.

-License/Certification: RD/RDN (Registered Dietitian/Nutritionist) - Valid credential as a Registered Dietitian / Registered Dietitian Nutritionist (RD) issued by the Academy of Nutrition & Dietetics’ Commission on Dietetic Registration, or a Registry Eligible Dietitian who obtains valid RD credential within one month of hire.
+License/Certification: RD/RDN (Registered Dietitian/Nutritionist) - Valid credential as a Registered Dietitian / Registered Dietitian Nutritionist (RD) issued by the Academy of Nutrition & Dietetics’ Commission on Dietetic Registration.

 Knowledge, Skills, and Abilities

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

 Knowledge of the Nutrition Care Process and ability to apply all steps of the process.

 Comprehensive knowledge and application of nutrition services and medical nutrition therapy.